How to Stop Identifying With Your Thoughts: 10 Proven Strategies to End Cognitive Fusion for Good

 Why Stopping Thought Identification Matters

-Learning to separate yourself from your thoughts transforms your mental health and daily functioning.
+Learning to separate yourself from your mind identification transforms your mental health and daily functioning.
 Here’s a look at the specific benefits:

 Practice Cognitive Defusion